shanesoh/envoy-opa-compose/README.md

-# OPA Envoy proxy using docker-compose
+# Using Envoy external authorization with Open Policy Agent

-Using Envoy's external authorization filter with OPA as the authorization service to enforce security policies for all API requests received by Envoy.
+This project demonstrates how to use Envoy's external authorization filter with Open Policy Agent as the authorization service to enforce security policies for all API requests received by Envoy.

 Based on [this OPA tutorial](https://www.openpolicyagent.org/docs/latest/envoy-authorization/) using docker-compose instead of Kubernetes.